The goal is to use cash as part of your overall portfolio, adjusting equity holding size during the year based on Macro

 A simple example of a market model is comparing today's price to the historical average of price over, for example, the 50 past days.
 The rule would be to BUY when today's price is above the past average, and SELL if below.
 This rule could be easily backtested and other rules could be applied to produce win/loss ratio and profit/loss delta.
 Other rules could be applied and tested, but not so many that the rules only work for the test data.
 Known as curve-fitting, too many of today’s rules are created to fit just one set of past data, which will not work for new data.
 In simple terms, the rules were so stringent that they could only work once.

-By 2012, Michael’s confidence in his own MarketModel led him to establish a futures account and commit to trading the model signals, following the direction and probability signals of the model.
-Michael's trading diary moved to social media via Twitter @marketmodel, where the nightly model signals were posted, along with trading results.
+By 2012, Michael’s confidence in his own MarketModel led him to establish a futures account and commit to trading the model signals, testing different position sizes and sharing trades on Twitter.
+Michael's trading diary moved to private subscription service in 2013-2014 via protected Twitter, where the nightly model signals were posted, along with trading results.
 After 3 years of successful model performance in real-time, a group of members joined Michael in investing in Underweight SPX Trading Fund, LP to trade the model in a commodity pool.

 The model uses SP500 futures instead of the SPX cash because of the use of leverage provided by futures.
 Use of leverage is typically associated with high risk, however in our case, we are simply choosing to not to tie up $1M is cash buying and selling shares of the SPX.
 Leverage allows for the scaling from underweight SP500 to up to 1x leveraged (100% long or short).

-The model's use of leverage allows for scaling into very large account balances.
+The model's use of futures allows for scaling into very large account balances.
 For example, a $1B account could invest alongside the model within the SP futures market easily within the avg volume and open interest of today's market.
 The investment decisions are almost entirely systematic, based on the model's signals.

 Wealth Managers and Investment Professionals are expected to have proprietary research that gives their wealth managers an edge over passive indexing.